 Crates or kennels are a fantastic house training tool, recommended by dog trainers of all disciplines.
-They’re also sometimes the only way to make an injured dog rest.
+They’re also sometimes the only place for an injured dog to rest.
 Some dogs simply cannot behave when left alone.
 When utilized properly, a kennel or crate will make your dog feel safe, and keep them from harm when they’re alone.

 INTRODUCING YOUR DOG TO THEIR KENNEL

 First impressions are very important.
 If your pup’s first impression of the crate is scary or unpleasant, teaching good crate habits will be that much harder.